0xPF931419/Fintradao/README.md

 ## Contributions
+1
 FintraDao belongs to its community, so we welcome contributions!

 To have your pull request merged into the codebase, submit a on our Snapshot.
-Note that you will need 1 HBOT in your Ethereum wallet to submit a Pull Request Proposal.
+Note that you will need 1 FGT in your BSC wallet to submit a Pull Request Proposal.

 ## Legal